 By Cameron Song

-With the ending of 2021, next year in women’s sports has much to be excited about.
+As 2021 comes to an end, the next year in women’s sports has a lot to be excited about.
 Especially with the Winter Olympics coming up, 2022 has much to offer for fans.
 Here are 8 athletes to watch in 2022:

 Gauff had an incredible 2021 season at just 17 years old – ranked 22nd in the WTA and played in the quarterfinals of the French Open.
 Unfortunately, she could not play at the Olympics in June due to a positive Covid test, but it’s known she would’ve played outstandingly.
 So it is safe to say the future looks bright for Coco Gauff, and hopefully, she can make it far in the Grand Slam this new year.